Cody Bellinger Preview, Player Props: Cubs vs. Pirates

 Cody Bellinger At The Plate

-- He ranks fifth in batting average, 18th in on base percentage, and seventh in slugging among qualifying batters in MLB play.
+- Among qualifying hitters in MLB action, he ranks fifth in batting average, 21st in on-base percentage, and seventh in slugging.

-- Bellinger is batting .211 during his last outings and is riding a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.